OwenTucker/ViterbiACMSigSpatial/README.md

 - constant.py: Constant interpolation, must follow specific format specified in file, imputes root of branch to all child nodes.
 - viterbi.py: Runs both viterbi and linear interpolation on dataset.
 Set random flag to impute random interpolation.
 - viterbi_sim.py: Runs both viterbi and linear interpolation on dataset.
 Set random flag to impute random interpolation.
+  - The transition matrix is hardcoded for the simulation, previously due to size but now for convenience.

 ***NOTE***
 For viterbi and viterbi_sim, setting random flag will not run viterbi or linear interpolation.